inductiva/inductiva/docs-sources/scale-up/parallel-simulations/set-up-mpi-cluster.md

 # Wait for the task to finish and download the outputs
 task.wait()

-# Terminate your dedicated MPICluster at then end of the simulation.
+# Terminate your dedicated MPICluster at the end of the simulation.
 mpi_cluster.terminate()
 ```

 For comparison, the same simulation took 9 minutes and 37 seconds to complete on
-a single `c2-standard-30` machine.
+a single `c2d-highcpu-32` machine.

-Using the MPI cluster with 120 vCPUs (4x30), the simulation completed in 3
+Using the MPI cluster with 128 vCPUs (4x32), the simulation completed in 3
 minutes and 25 seconds, achieving a **2.75× speedup** compared to the single
-machine with 30 vCPUs.
+machine with 32 vCPUs.

 While the time reduction isn’t perfectly linear with the number of vCPUs,
 the improvement remains substantial.
 For longer simulations, leveraging an